VFA-81 Returns Home From Deployment

 |0

-This work, VFA-81 Returns Home From Deployment [Image 9 of 9], by PO2 Adriones Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VFA-81 Returns Home From Deployment [Image 20 of 20], by PO1 Justin Yarborough, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.